How to Make Pork Bone Broth in a Slow Cooker

 - Turn the slow cooker to the high setting for one hour, then turn it down to the keep warm setting and allow to simmer on keep warm for six hours.
 If your slow cooker does not have a keep warm setting, turn it down to the low setting, but tilt the slow cooker lid to allow for some of the steam to escape to prevent the bone broth from boiling.

-- Once all the ingredients have been strained from the broth, line a colander with cheese cloth or a flour sack towel and place over a deep pot.
-Use a ladle to transfer the broth from the slow cooker or stock pot into the lined colander.
+- Once all the ingredients have been strained from the broth, line a colander with a cheesecloth or flour sack towel and place over a deep pot.
+Use a ladle to transfer the broth from the slow cooker or stockpot into the lined colander.
 The broth will drain through the lined colander into the deep pot.
-This will help to strain out the small bits of meat and vegetables, etc., that were not strained out with the slotted spoon.
+This will help to strain out the small bits of meat, vegetables, etc., that were not strained out with the slotted spoon.

 Video